id/emqx-docs/en_US/data-integration/disk-log.md

 8. Configure the **Message Template**, which must render to a valid JSON object.

+9. **Fallback Actions (Optional)**: If you want to improve reliability in case of message delivery failure, you can define one or more fallback actions.
+These actions will be triggered if the primary Sink fails to process a message.
+See [Fallback Actions](./data-bridges.md#fallback-actions) for more details.

-9. Expand **Advanced Settings** and configure the advanced setting options as needed (optional).
+10. Expand **Advanced Settings** and configure the advanced setting options as needed (optional).
 For more details, refer to [Advanced Settings](#advanced-settings).

-10. Use the default values for the remaining settings.
+11. Use the default values for the remaining settings.
 Click the **Create** button to complete the Sink creation.
 After successful creation, the page will return to the rule creation, and the new Sink will be added to the rule actions.

-11. Back on the rule creation page, click the **Create** button to complete the entire rule creation process.
+12. Back on the rule creation page, click the **Create** button to complete the entire rule creation process.

 You have now successfully created the rule.
 You can see the newly created rule on the **Rules** page and the new Disk Log Sink on the **Actions (Sink)** tab.